Institutions' Return Expectations across Assets and Time (with Magnus Dahlquist) (Accepted at Journal of Financial Economics)

-Equity Return Expectations and Portfolios: Evidence from Large Asset Managers (with Magnus Dahlquist, accepted at the Review of Financial Studies), Best paper award in asset pricing at SFS Cavalcade 2023
+Equity Return Expectations and Portfolios: Evidence from Large Asset Managers (with Magnus Dahlquist, Review of Financial Studies, Volume 37, Issue 6, Pages 1887-1928, June 2024), best paper award in asset pricing at SFS Cavalcade 2023

 Equity return expectations of large asset managers are countercyclical (high when the price-earnings is low and low when the price-earnings ratio is high), and reflected in the asset allocation funds these managers manage.